nikhilgoenkatech/ACMD1Workshops/README.md

 Log in into your Ubuntu image

-Clone the repo and navigate to the directory git clone AIOPsWorkshop ; cd AIOPsWorkshop
+Clone the repo and navigate to the directory git clone nikhilgoenkatech/ACMD1Workshops ; cd ACMD1Workshops

 Execute the file with sudo rights. sudo bash -c './install-workshop-tech-stack.sh &'